 Start organizing your documentation as soon as you open your committee by creating and maintaining a comprehensive filing system for your documents.
 This will help you maintain and submit your required documentation to the CFB.
-There is a packet of labels in your Welcome Kit to help you get started.
+There is a packet of labels on the CFB website to help you get started.
 Detailed information on what documentation you need to keep and submit to the CFB is provided throughout this handbook.
-In general, keep the original and make two copies of each document on $8 \frac{1}{2}$ x 11" paper-one for you and one for the CFB.
+In general, keep the original and a digital copy.